DestinyWang/cronexpr/README.md

+> forked from `github/gorhill/cronexpr`, Since the original author has archived the project and no longer accepts the Pull Request, I continue development here

 Golang Cron expression parser
 =============================
 Given a cron expression and a time stamp, you can get the next time stamp which satisfies the cron expression.